MLP, XGBoost, KAN, TDNN, and LSTM-GRU Hybrid RNN with Attention for SPX and NDX European Call Option Pricing: Appendix: Best KAN Model Parameter Count Equations

-Therefore, our three-layer KAN model with Chebyshev polynomials has \( 70593 - 9089 = 61504 \) more parameters compared to a standard three-layer MLP with the same number of neurons in each layer and the same input and output layers.
-Hence, for 3 layers and 64 neurons, our KAN has more than 7.5 as many parameters as a standard MLP with 3 layers and 64 neurons.
+Therefore, our three-layer KAN model with Chebyshev polynomials has \( 2528 - 737 = 1791 \) more parameters compared to a standard three hidden layer MLP with the same number of neurons in each layer and the same input and output dimensions.
+For an $L$-layer KAN, the total number of parameters can be computed as follows:

+The final output of our best KAN variant, representing the prediction \(\hat{y}\), can be written as: